cpplibv/vide/README.md

   - Pro: One less macro that has to be called
   - Pro: Allows single in or out direction archives or type supports
   - Con: load_minimal type deduction is now done with the input archives on the save_minimal function (never called, only instantiated for type deduction)
-  - Con: No check if save_minimal and load_minimal are correctly using the same type
+  - Con: No check if save_minimal and load_minimal are correctly using different types
   - Note: Cons could be negated with a single typedef inside the input archive to the output archive
 - New archive flag `vide::IgnoreNVP`: Add support for specifying if archives ignores name from NVPs (previously this was hardcoded for the built-in binary archive only)
 - Move NVP into its own header